 - Chief of the National Guard Bureau

 - Chairman of the Joint Chiefs of Staff

 - Vice-Chairman of the Joint Chiefs of Staff

 Together We Served offers all US veterans the opportunity to join its 2-million strong community.
 Enter your service record into your profile: ships, tours of duty, operations, medal ribbons, photos, and more.
 Find old friends from your service, or share your virtual shadow box with your family.
-You can create your account today!
+If you served, join your shipmates at https://togetherweserved.com today!